Lane Thomas Player Props: Nationals vs. Mariners

 Lane Thomas At The Plate

-- He ranks 10th in batting average, 49th in on base percentage, and 16th in slugging among qualified hitters in MLB play.
+- He ranks 10th in batting average, 45th in on base percentage, and 14th in slugging among the qualifying batters in MLB.

+- Thomas is batting .381 with two homers during his last outings and is riding a four-game hitting streak.

-- Thomas has picked up a hit in 61 of 77 games this year, with multiple hits 23 times.
+- Thomas has reached base via a hit in 62 games this year (of 78 played), and had multiple hits in 24 of those games.

-- Thomas has driven in a run in 29 games this season (37.7%), including 10 games with more than one RBI (13.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Thomas has had at least one RBI in 38.5% of his games this year (30 of 78), with two or more RBI 11 times (14.1%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.